 We get answers, but the exposition is mostly slow and deliberate.
 Until it isn’t.
 A big reveal comes out of nowhere.
 I had to put the tablet down for a bit to let it sink in.

-Have you listened to the ‘80s tune Love Vigilantes by New Order?
+Do you know the ‘80s tune Love Vigilantes by New Order?
 The main lyrics end with a crushing revelation.
-The refrain repeats three times afterward, but now with a whole new meaning.
+The refrain repeats three times afterward, but with a whole new meaning.
 The outro goes on a full minute so you can process what the hell just happened.
-That’s what the reveal did to me.
+That’s what the Daisy reveal did to me.

 Yet if you can make it through a few clunky passages, you will be rewarded.
-The author brings us into a denouement that borders on sublime.
+The author leads us to a denouement that borders on sublime.

 The final chapters are believable and real.
 By now, we know where this is going.
 As the story accelerates into the final stretch, we can’t let go.
 The payoff is exactly right.

-Daisy Roberts is Dead is a compelling work of fiction from a largely unknown author.
+Daisy Roberts is Dead is a compelling work of fiction from a talented yet largely unknown author.
 The editing is impeccable.
-There are no SPaG errors to distract from the story. it’s a beautiful example of what a talented independent author can create.
+There are no SPaG errors to distract from the story.
+Word choices and structure are damn near perfect.
+This novel is a beautiful example of what independent authors are capable of.

 Daisy Roberts is Dead